-A.6 Selection process
+A.6.
+Selection process

 Funding will be awarded competitively by a process of peer review.
-A selection panel made up of established researchers and research users with a track record of KE expertise in the social sciences/humanities will make the final decisions, based on their assessment of the applications against the selection criteria outlined below.
+The Policy Engagement Steering Group will make the final decisions, based on an assessment of the applications against the selection criteria outlined below.

 Applicants will be notified of the outcome of their application in late October 2019.
 Results will be issued by email.
 Feedback from the panel review will be available on request.